 - Shop at thrift stores

 Try out shopping at stores like Salvation Army and Good Will for clothes and accessories.
-The majority of the items of the store may not be up to standards in terms of quality or style but if you sort though you will find some gems.
-You may even come across some designer clothes, never wore before, with the tags still on them.
+The majority of the items of the store may not be up to standards in terms of quality or style but if you sort through you will find some gems.
+You may even come across some designer clothes, never worn before, with the tags still on them.
 You can feel satisfied that you got a great item at a fraction of the cost and you have helped the environment too!

 - Get involved in plastic clean up and recycling drives.

-Get involved in your community and join river, beach and lake cleanup projects.
+Get involved in your community and join the river, beach, and lake cleanup projects.
 If nothing is going on in your community then don’t worry, start by yourself and be an inspiration to others!
 Spend a small chunk of time every week picking up and recycling plastics in your area from forests, prairies, rivers, and streams.
 It may seem small but others who see you will feel inspired as well!
 In addition, spending that time outdoors every week will give you a greater understanding of the depth of the problem, as well as exercise and an appreciation and respect for nature.

 - Stay educated